How India can ensure a female-friendly future of work in its booming gig economy

 Women in gig work

 Though the rapidly growing digital employment economy has its perks, the gig economy has significant barriers to entry for female participation.
 The platform economy perpetuates the already-existing problems in the labour market such as the gender pay gap, biased algorithms, gender stereotypes and the digital divide.
-These make , making it essential to recognise and address these inherent structural issues in the digital ecosystem.
+These make it essential to recognise and address these inherent structural issues in the digital ecosystem.

 The digital divide between men and women poses a significant hurdle to women’s participation in gig work.
 As per the GSMA Mobile Gender Gap Report 2020, only 21% of women in India are mobile internet users, which creates an unequal access to digital technologies necessary for engaging in the platform economy.